jeongeun980906/R3-Driving-Dataset-Abnormal-Experiments/README.md

 # MDN-DrivingDataset

-This repository is abnormal experiments on paper:
+This repository is abnormal experiments of the following paper:

 **Towards Defensive Autonomous Driving: Collecting and Probing Driving Demonstration of Mixed Qualities.**